Transformers: Beast Wars

-Transformers: Beast Wars is an entertainment franchise from Hasbro, part of the larger Transformers franchise.
-The franchise directly follows the Transformers: Generation 1 continuity, established by the 1984 series and animated film.
+Transformers: Beast Wars is an entertainment franchise created by Hasbro.
+The franchise is part of the larger Transformers world.
+It directly follows the Transformers: Generation 1 continuity, established by the 1984 series and animated film.
 It ignores the continuity established by the Japanese Transformers series, though this franchise has two exclusive Japanese series of its own.
 Before Beast Wars, Hasbro attempted to relaunch the original toys and animation as Transformers: Generation 2.
 Hasbro intended another franchise titled Transtech to follow, which would have combined Beast Wars and Generation 1 characters and aesthetics, but this was canceled.
 Instead, the franchise began a series of reboots, beginning with the Japanese-produced Transformers: Car Robot series, internationally known as Transformers: Robots in Disguise.

+Beast Wars action figures at Pyrkon 2023 in Poznań.

+Television series

+Beast Wars

+Beast Wars follows the battle between two warring factions, the Maximals and the Predacons, for raw "energon" scattered across a mysterious planet while searching for a way home.
+However, the Predacons' discovery of an Autobot ship that fled Cybertron and crash-landed on the same planet they landed in would find the Maximals fighting for their future, but for their pasts as well.

 Beast Machines

 Beast Wars was succeeded by Beast Machines, a new series with a new creative team in charge of production.
 The Maximals find themselves back on Cybertron, malfunctioning and trapped in their beast modes from the beginning of Beast Wars, without any memory of what happened previously.
 Optimus Primal, Cheetor, Rattrap, and Blackarachnia begin a new crusade, this time to free the entire planet from the Vehicons, created and controlled by Megatron.